A Fast Row-Stochastic Decentralized Method for Distributed Optimization Over Directed Graphs: Design, Comparison and analysis of FRSD

 \subsubsection{Xi-row}

-{The method proposed in \cite{xi2018linear}, which we call it as Xi-row in this paper, can solve \eqref{eqz1} over directed networks with a linear convergence rate using a uniform fixed step-size.
-Similar to our FRSD method, it only employs row-stochastic weights.
+{The method proposed in \cite{xi2018linear}, which we call it as Xi-row in this paper, can solve \eqref{eqz1} over directed networks with a linear convergence rate using a \fin{constant step-size uniform across the agents.} Similar to our FRSD method, it only employs row-stochastic weights.
 Each agent $i\in\cV$ updates three variables $\bm{x}_{i}(k),\bm{y}_{i}(k),\bm{v}_{i}(k)\in\reals^p$ as follows:}

 where $\alpha >0$ is the step-size and $\sa{\overline{R}}=\left[ r_{ij}\right] \in \mathbb{R}^{n\times n}$ is \sa{a row-stochastic matrix} {compatible with $\cG$}.
 The Xi-row iterates are initialized with arbitrary $\bm{x}_{i}(0)$, $\bm{v}_{i}(0)=\bm{e}_{i}$ and $\bm{y}_{i}(0)=\nabla f_{i}(\bm{x}_{i}(0))$ for each $i\in\cV$. \sa{A variant of the Xi-row method, FROST~\cite{xin2019frost} extends Xi-row to handle nonuniform step-sizes}.